-Each year, a select group of undergraduate students enrolls in the History Senior Honors Thesis program that culminates in the writing of a substantial, original, and polished piece of historical research.
-If you plan to go to graduate school in history, to attend law school, to work in public history or if you simply cannot get enough of historical research and writing, this might be the program for you.
+Each year, a select group of undergraduate students enroll in the History Senior Honors Thesis program that culminates in the writing of a substantial, original, and polished piece of historical research.
+If you plan to go to graduate school in history, attend law school, work in public history, or if you simply cannot get enough of historical research and writing, this is the program for you.

 At the end of the spring semester, the honors prize committee makes the final determinations for Highest Honors and awards the Frank Ryan Prize to the best essay of the year.
 Awards are normally announced at a year-ending honors lunch celebrating the achievements of the department’s distinguished undergraduates.

-Questions about the History Senior Honors should be directed to the current program director, Molly Worthen.
+Questions about the History Senior Honors Thesis should be directed to the current program director, Katherine Turk.